Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Introduction

 \tabcolsep{3pt}

 Despite more than a century of mathematical generalization to different fields and spaces, including of the major integral theorems of vector calculus (the gradient, divergence and Stokes' theorems), most presentations of the Reynolds transport theorem and Liouville equation are expressed in terms of the time evolution of the density of a conserved quantity carried by a three-dimensional velocity field.
 However, some hints have emerged of more general formulations.
-The equivalence of conservation laws and symmetries has been appreciated since the famous works of Lie \cite{Lie_Engel_1888, Lie_1891} and Noether \cite{Noether_1918}, and multiparameter Lie groups and other generalizations have been invoked by some authors \citepeg{Bluman_Kumei_1996, Baumann_2000, Oliveri_2010}.
-Recently, there has been new interest in the rescaling of fluid flow equations using one-parameter Lie transformations, including of the Reynolds transport theorem, Navier-Stokes and RANS equations \cite{Haltas_Ulusoy_2015, Ercan_Kavvas_2015, Ercan_Kavvas_2017}.
-Furthermore, Sharma and co-workers \cite{Sharma_etal_2016} introduced spatial and spatiotemporal Koopman operators, to exploit underlying symmetries (coherent structures) in the Navier-Stokes equations.
-The connections between these operators, singular value decomposition (SVD) and dynamic mode decomposition (DMD) have been examined by several authors \citeeg{Hemati_etal_2017, Arbabi_Mezic_2017, LeClainche_Vega_2018a, LeClainche_Vega_2018b}.
+The equivalence of conservation laws and symmetries has been appreciated since the famous works of Lie \cite{Lie_Engel_1888, Lie_1891} and Noether \cite{Noether_1918}, and multiparameter Lie groups and other generalizations have been invoked by some authors \cite[e.g.,][]{Bluman_Kumei_1996, Baumann_2000, Oliveri_2010}.
+Recently, there has been new interest in the rescaling of fluid flow equations using one-parameter Lie transformations, including of the Reynolds transport theorem, Navier-Stokes and Reynolds-averaged Navier-Stokes equations \cite{Haltas_Ulusoy_2015, Ercan_Kavvas_2015, Ercan_Kavvas_2017}.
+Furthermore, Sharma and co-workers \cite{Sharma_etal_2016} introduced spatial and spatiotemporal Koopman operators for the analysis of turbulent flow systems, to exploit underlying symmetries (coherent structures) evident in the Navier-Stokes equations.
+These new formulations and their connections to singular value decomposition (SVD) and dynamic mode decomposition (DMD) are now the subject of intense scrutiny in the literature \cite[e.g.,][]{Hemati_etal_2017, Arbabi_Mezic_2017, Proctor_etal_2018, Kutz_etal_2018, LeClainche_Vega_2018a, LeClainche_Vega_2018b, Giannakis_etal_2019, Froyland_etal_2020, Umbria_etal_2020, Giannakis_Das_2020, Perez_etal_2020, Bai_etal_2020}.